XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 ### Reliable Transactions Submission

-Applications submitting transactions should employ the following practices in order to submit reliably even in the event that a process dies or other failure occurs.
+Applications submitting transactions should use the following practices to submit reliably even in the event that a process dies or other failure occurs.
 Application transaction results must be verified so that applications can act on the final, validated results.

 Submission and verification are two separate procedures which may be implemented using the logic described in this document.